lilianweng/lil-log/_posts/2018-02-19-a-long-peek-into-reinforcement-learning.md

 *Fig. 9.
 A simple parallel evolution-strategies-based RL algorithm.
 Parallel workers share the random seeds so that they can reconstruct the Gaussian noises with tiny communication bandwidth.
 (Image source: Salimans et al. 2017.)*

-ES, as a black-box optimization algorithm, is a nice alternative to RL problems.
+ES, as a black-box optimization algorithm, is another approach to RL problems (<span style="color: #999999;">*In my original writing, I used the phrase "a nice alternative"; [Seita](https://danieltakeshi.github.io/) pointed me to this [discussion](https://www.reddit.com/r/MachineLearning/comments/6gke6a/d_requesting_openai_to_justify_the_grandiose/dir9wde/) and thus I updated my wording.*</span>).
 It has a couple of good characteristics (Salimans et al., 2017) keeping it fast and easy to train:
 - ES does not need value function approximation;
 - ES does not perform gradient back-propagation;
 - ES is invariant to delayed or long-term rewards;